seantrott/seantrott.github.io/about.md

 ### More Information

-I also like [writing music](https://seantrott.bandcamp.com/album/oscillations), cooking, reading, and more.
+I also like [writing music](https://seantrott.bandcamp.com/album/oscillations), cooking, and climbing.

 ### Contact me